About Heritage Revived

 Even fewer seem to appreciate the simple pleasures that make a life of contentedness within reach.

-The goal (for me at least), is not to be driven by fear of the future – but an understanding that life as we know it could always change.
+The goal of a small homestead (for me at least), is not to be driven by fear of the future – but an understanding that life as we know it could always change.
 Having a basic knowledge of past skills is simply invaluable in any event.

 More than ever, I believe it’s important- if not critical – to learn some of the “old ways” of life that modern conveniences have declared impractical.